128technology/docs/docs/upgrade_restricted_access.md

 - [Package-based Software Upgrade](#package-based-software-upgrade).

 :::note
 Use these procedures for upgrades only.
-When performing an initial installation of version 6.3.x software, the IBU ISO is required.
+When performing an initial installation of version 6.3.x software or greater, the image-based SSR ISO is required.
 :::

 ### Single-Version 6.3.0 Upgrade